 100 Years Combined Experience

-Cameron Lake Ontario Is part of the Trent Severn System, between locks 33 and 34.
+Cameron Lake Ontario Is a popular choice for families that are looking for that special home on the waterfront.
+Located on the famous Trent Severn System, between locks 33 and 34.
 The lake is 4 Miles long and 2 miles wide.
 The lake is quite deep reaching 50' in places.
 Good fishing with a selection of Pickerel, Muskie, Carp, Rock Bass, Sunfish, Lake Trout, Smallmouth Bass, Largemouth Bass and Perch.
 Much of the side of the lake is taken up with housing and is a popular place to live.
 The town of Fenelon Falls is found between Sturgeon Lake and Cameron Lake.
 The lake is popular with boaters and fisherman.

 The Victoria Recreation Corridor is a rail trail that stretches from Lindsay, Ontario to Kinmount Ontario.
 It is 55 km in length and is managed by the County of Victoria.
 The trail is used year-round for hiking, horseback riding, cycling, snowshoeing, cross-country skiing and snowmobiling.
 The trail follows the former CN rail line which was constructed beginning in 1874.
 The start of construction also coincided with the incorporation of the village of Fenelon Falls.
 Lock 34 of the Trent Severn Waterway, in the heart of town, is one of the busiest locks on the waterway.
 People come to Fenelon Falls for their vacation and return year after year.